-Figures 7 and 8 compare the EER ratings for GHP systems from 2007 to 2008.
-As these figures shows, the efficiency ratings are rising steadily for GHPs across all categories except ARI-870.
+Figure 7 compares the EER ratings for GHP systems from 2007 to 2008.
+As this figure shows, the efficiency ratings are rising steadily for GHPs across all categories except ARI-870.
 These EER ratings are much higher compared to standard cooling equipment.

 Notes: EER = Energy Efficiency Ratio.
 One ton of capacity is equal to 12,000 Btus per hour.
 Efficiency is expressed as BTUs of output per watthours of input.
 The greater the EER the more efficient the unit.

-Source: Energy Information Administration, Form EIA-902,

-"Annual Geothermal Heat Pump Manufacturers Survey."
+Source: Energy Information Administration, Form EIA-902, "Annual Geothermal Heat Pump Manufacturers Survey."
 October 2009.